OpenDataDSL/documentation/docs/product/User Guides/Microsoft-VS-Code-Extension.md

 A very powerful feature of the ODSL extension in VSCode is the ability to debug ODSL files, stepping through, checking variables etc.

-To start a debug session on the currently edited ODSL file, right-click anywhere in the file and select the menu item **ODSL: Debug Editor Contents**
+To start a debug session on the currently edited ODSL file, right-click anywhere in the file and select the menu item **Debug Editor Contents**

 ### Breakpoints